Family cancer syndromes

 Both men and women can have faults in the BRCA2 and BRCA1 genes.
 Faults in these genes greatly increase the risk of breast and ovarian cancer.
 They also increase the risk of other cancers, including prostate and skin cancer (melanoma).

-Most breast, ovarian, prostate, skin and pancreatic cancers aren’t caused by faults in BRCA2 or BRCA1.
+Most pancreatic, breast, ovarian, prostate and skin cancers aren’t caused by faults in BRCA2 or BRCA1.
 So if someone in your family has one of these cancers, it doesn’t mean you have a higher risk of developing one of them.

 Faults in the PALB2 gene